EMDSL By Laws.pdf

 8.1 An official notice of each meeting, stating the date, location, and time shall be given to all Members at least 14 days before a General Meeting.
 Such notification shall be by email and published on the EMDSL web site.

-8.3 The League shall hold its Annual General Meeting on the third Saturday of October of each year.
-In case of conflict with scheduled meetings of the governing bodies, or other extenuating circumstances, the Board may reschedule the Annual General Meeting to another Saturday between November 15 and December 15 of the same year.
+8.3 The League shall hold its Annual General Meeting on the second Saturday of October of each year.
+In case of conflict with scheduled meetings of the governing bodies, or other extenuating circumstances, the Board may reschedule the Annual General Meeting to another Saturday between October 01 and November 15 of the same year.

 8.4 The agenda of the Annual General meeting shall include: